Griffon26/taserver/README.md

     **Do not manually open these ports in the firewall on the machine where the game server runs, otherwise votekick may not work correctly. taserver itself will manage the firewall rules**

+12. Open a second command prompt (doesn't need to be an administrator one) and go to the directory containing the taserver files

-11. Start the game server launcher by running the `start_game_server_launcher.py` script in the root of this repository.
+13. Start the game server launcher by running the `start_game_server_launcher.py` script in the root of this repository.

 Your server should now show up in the list for anyone connecting to the login server.